How did COVID-19 reshape social work students’ learning?

-COVID-19 reshaped social work learning through disrupted placements, a rapid digital pivot and greater reliance on predictable communication and assessment clarity.
-Across NSS (National Student Survey) open-text comments tagged to the COVID-19 topic, 68.6% of comments are negative (sentiment index −24.0), with younger students more negative than mature (−27.3 vs −16.8).
-In social work, placements and fieldwork account for 11.9% of all student comments, underlining how practice learning frames this story.
-These sector patterns explain the experiences below and point to practical changes in delivery that programmes now embed.
+Placements sit at the centre of social work training, and COVID-19 disrupted them almost overnight.
+Across NSS (National Student Survey) open-text comments tagged to the COVID-19 topic, 68.6% are negative (sentiment index −24.0), with younger students more negative than mature students (−27.3 vs −16.8).
+The rapid digital pivot also made predictable communication and assessment clarity critical.
+In social work, placements and fieldwork account for 11.9% of all student comments, underlining how practice learning frames the story.
+The experiences below highlight the practical changes programmes now embed to make delivery more resilient.

 How did COVID-19 change academic and field education?

-Field placements, a cornerstone of social work training, stalled or shifted online almost overnight.
-Providers paused, redesigned or re-scoped placements to fit a digital-first environment, raising questions about the adequacy of mediated encounters for developing professional judgement.
-Theoretical modules moved online and staff and students adapted quickly to new platforms.
-This tested curriculum flexibility and required educators to deliver social justice, empathy and care in ways that sustained learning without the immediate cues of a seminar room.
+Field placements, a cornerstone of social work training, stalled or shifted online almost overnight, reinforcing concerns seen in student reflections on what makes social work placements work.
+Providers paused, redesigned, or re-scoped placements for a digital-first environment, raising questions about whether mediated encounters could build professional judgement.
+Theoretical modules moved online, and staff and students adapted quickly to new platforms.
+This tested curriculum flexibility and required educators to teach social justice, empathy, and care without the immediate cues of a seminar room.
+The practical takeaway is to keep supervision, communication, and assessment criteria explicit, so students know what to expect as settings change.

 How did online learning shape practice and virtual engagements?

-The move online demanded re-engineered pedagogy, not just a transfer of slides to a VLE.
-Students relied on tools such as Zoom for lectures, simulations and supervision, while learning to sustain rapport and professional boundaries through a screen.
-In a relational discipline, that felt different.
-Programmes that set expectations for materials, interaction and turnaround times, and that offered short, regular micro-briefings, saw better engagement.
-Staff provided consistent resources and forums for peer support to reduce isolation and maintain momentum.
+The move online demanded re-engineered pedagogy, not just a transfer of slides to a virtual learning environment (VLE).
+Students relied on tools such as Zoom for lectures, simulations, and supervision, while learning to sustain rapport and professional boundaries through a screen.
+In a relational discipline, that change mattered.
+Programmes saw better engagement when they set clear expectations for materials, interaction, and turnaround times, a pattern that also appears in what social work students need from teaching delivery, and when they offered short, regular micro-briefings, so students knew what good participation looked like.
+Consistent resources and forums for peer support also reduced isolation and maintained momentum.

 How did the university experience change during the pandemic?

 The campus experience narrowed.
-Group work, community-building and informal peer learning shifted to virtual spaces.
-Students valued attempts to maintain a sense of cohort through online meet-ups, mental health check-ins and study groups.
-Many found new ways to engage local communities online, suggesting technology-enhanced outreach remains part of practice learning even as on-site activity resumes.
+Group work, community building, and informal peer learning shifted to virtual spaces.
+Students valued attempts to maintain a sense of cohort through online meet-ups, mental health check-ins, and study groups, which helped sustain belonging when informal contact disappeared.
+Many also found new ways to engage local communities online, suggesting technology-enhanced outreach remains part of practice learning even as on-site activity resumes.

 Which support systems actually helped?